 Rob has received support from the Social Science and Research Council through Simon Fraser University, the BC Arts Council and Canada Council for a range of projects including Wake and Saudade.
 Rob was also awarded support from the Leisure and Cultural Council in Hong Kong in 2003 as well as the Donald E. Peterson Endowed Fellowship for Excellence at the University of Washington in 2001 and 2002.

 In addition to choreographing and performing, Rob has been teaching dance in universities for twenty years.
 He was a Guest Artist at Virginia Commonwealth University in 1998, a full time faculty member of the University of Washington from 1998-2002.
 He then began a two-year Senior Lecturer position at the Hong Kong Academy for Performing Arts.
-In 2004, Rob joined the faculty of Simon Fraser University for which he is an Associate Professor in the School for the Contemporary Arts.
+In 2004, Rob joined the faculty of Simon Fraser University for which he is a Professor in the School for the Contemporary Arts.
 He teaches contemporary dance, composition, repertory, dance aesthetics, improvisation in performance and interdisciplinary collaboration.
 Rob received his BA in Theatre/Dance from Bard College in 1990 and his MFA in Dance from the University of Washington in 1997.